How to Read a Solar Site Survey for Effective PV Array Layout

 - Document Everything: Take clear photos of the roof, attic, electrical panel (inside and out), and any potential obstructions.
 Detailed notes and labeled pictures are invaluable during the design phase.

-- Know the Code: A deep understanding of the nec code book, especially NEC Article 690 and local amendments, is non-negotiable.
+- Know the Code: A deep understanding of the NEC (especially Article 690 and Article 250 for grounding and bonding) and applicable Article 310 ampacity requirements is non-negotiable.
+Also coordinate with the AHJ and the utility for interconnection policies.

 - Safety First: Adhere to all safety protocols when accessing roofs and working near live electrical equipment.
-A professional should always handle the installation of components like a service mast riser.
+A professional should always handle the installation of components like a service mast riser or any supply-side interconnection work.

 - Communicate with the Client: Use the survey to understand the client’s energy goals and set realistic expectations about system size and performance.